go-gorp/gorp/README.md

 var ids []string
 _, err := dbmap.Select(&ids, "select id from post")

 // Select a single row.
-Will return an error if more than one row is found var post Post err := dbmap.SelectOne(&post, "select * from post where id=?", id)
+// Returns an error if no row found, or if more than one row is found var post Post err := dbmap.SelectOne(&post, "select * from post where id=?", id)
 ```